aarti025/GetMore/README.md

 # GetMore
-this a portfolio of a website design by me.
+this is a website portfolio design by me.